 - File format: Save for Web allows you to choose from a few Web-safe file formats.
 Most of the time, you'll use the JPEG format for photographs.
 PNG-24 will keep the full quality of the image, whereas PNG-8 is mainly used for graphics and illustrations that use just a few colors.
 Generally, you won't need to use the GIF or WBMP formats.

-- Image size: If desired, you can resize the image directly from the Save for Web dialog box.
+- Image size: You can resize the image directly from the Save for Web dialog box.
 Resizing the image to be smaller will also reduce the file size.
 However, if you're using a service like Facebook or Tumblr, you probably won't need to resize your images because these services resize them automatically.

 - Quality: If you're using the JPEG format, the image can be saved at different quality levels.
 You may want to experiment with different settings to find the best balance between quality and file size.